 1. Fifine Metal Condenser Recording Microphone

 FIFINE Company is relatively young on the market, founded in 2009, but it has proven to be one of the most successful companies producing high-quality audio equipment.
+That’s why I included one of their models on my list.

 It is an international company priding itself on delivering products of great value and customer-friendly service.